sarahuu/devtracka-vscode-extension/README.md

-# 🧠 DevTracka - VSCode Productivity Tracker
+# 🧠 DevTracka VSCode Xtension

-**DevTracka** is a lightweight VSCode extension designed to automatically track your coding activity across workspaces.
-Stay aware of how much time you're actively coding or debugging — no setup, no distractions.
+**DevTracka** is inspired by Wakatime.
+Will basically do everything wakatime does.
+There'll be a RESTAPI and ofcourse Dashboard.
+Using this project to test master javascript and vibe coding abilities, lol.

 ---